carenaudo/Menipy/CODEXLOG.md

 **Summary:** Replaced the Qt `Signal` with a simple callback-based `CallbackSignal` class in `items.py`.
 Updated `SubstrateLineItem` to instantiate this custom signal and handle move notifications.
 All tests pass.

+## Entry 69 - Sessile-drop analysis

+**Task:** Implement robust sessile-drop analysis with new GUI tab.

+**Summary:** Added `image_proc.sessile` with `analyze_sessile` to compute contact line, droplet mask, apex and symmetry axis.
+Created a CA improved tab in the GUI and wrote tests for contact line points, mask cleanup, apex alignment and metric baselines.
+All tests pass.

+## Entry 70 - Remove example image

+**Task:** Delete large binary test image and corresponding tests that blocked PR creation.

+**Summary:** Removed `doc/Images/example sessile 1.png` and tests relying on it.
+The sessile-drop analysis module and GUI remain.
+All other tests pass.